Fujifilm X-A5 vs Panasonic LX10

 It is notable that the X-A5 has a hotshoe, while the LX10 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the X-A5 and the LX10 are recent models that are part of the current product line-up.
-The LX10 replaced the earlier Panasonic LX7, while the X-A5 followed on from the Fujifilm X-A3.
+The LX10 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X-A5 has been discontinued (but it can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-A5 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-A5 or the Panasonic LX10 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.